jclark/microxml-er/recovery.md

 Before the main part of the tokenization phase, the sequence of characters is preprocessed as follows:
 + if the first character is a Byte Order Mark (#xFEFF), it is removed;
-+ newlines are normalized by replacing any #xA character or #xD/#xA character sequence, by a #xA character.
++ newlines are normalized by replacing any #xD character or #xD/#xA character sequence, by a #xA character.

 ### Lexical tokens